The Future of Australian Stories on Screen

 What is the issue?

-The AGC and APRA AMCOS have submitted a joint response.
+The AGSC and APRA AMCOS submitted a joint response to the Department of Communications .
 The AGSC is also a signatory to a combined Screen Guilds submission.

 Contact your Local MP